vosechu/vosechu.github.io/_posts/2023-08-22-tuning-semian-bulkheads.markdown

 	- How could this be done with metrics instead of custom events?
 - David Howell
 	- Did lots of Hystrix back in 2015
+- Noah
+  - Ditch the icons
+  - Renumber the services/dbs
+  - Change the title on the first image
+  - Circuit breaker should be attached to the arrow, ditch the little API Client knob (at least until the circuit breakers are introduced)

 Topics I want to cover
 - Protecting our service vs protecting downstreams